civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 16

-  **(1)** The Federal Housing Advocate must, within 30 days after the end of each fiscal year, submit a report to the Minister for that year on systemic housing issues faced by persons who are members of vulnerable groups and by persons with lived experience of housing need, as well as those with lived experience of homelessness, and in that report the Advocate is to
+  **(1)** The Federal Housing Advocate must, within 30 days after the end of each fiscal year, submit a report to the Minister for that year that

-    provide a summary of his or her activities, any submissions received, the results of the consultations and of any analysis and research; and
+    provides a summary of his or her activities, any submissions received, the results of the consultations and of any analysis, research and study; and

-    recommend measures within the authority of the Government of Canada to address those issues, taking into account the housing policy.
+    contains recommended measures — respecting matters over which Parliament has jurisdiction and that take into account the housing policy — to address systemic housing issues.

   **(2)** The Minister must cause the report to be laid before each House of Parliament on any of the first 30 days after the Minister receives the report or, if either House is not sitting on the last day of that period, on any of the first 15 days on which that House of Parliament is sitting.

   **(3)** The Federal Housing Advocate may publish the report only after the report is laid before each House of Parliament.

+## Review Panels

+### Section 16.1

+The National Housing Council must establish a review panel if requested to do so by the Federal Housing Advocate.

+### Section 16.2

+  **(1)** A review panel is to consist of three members of the National Housing Council, other than ex officio members, to be appointed by the National Housing Council.

+  **(2)** In appointing members to a review panel, the National Housing Council is to take into consideration the importance of representation on the review panel of

+    persons who are members of vulnerable groups;

+    persons with lived experience of housing need, as well as those with lived experience of homelessness; and

+    persons who have expertise in human rights.

+### Section 16.3

+A review panel must

+hold a hearing to review the systemic housing issue in respect of which it was established;

+hold the hearing in a manner that offers the public, particularly members of communities that are affected by the issue and groups that have expertise in human rights and housing, an opportunity to participate;

+prepare a report that sets out the panel's opinion on the issue and any recommendation to take measures — respecting matters over which Parliament has jurisdiction — to address the issue; and

+submit the report to the Minister.

+### Section 16.4

+The Federal Housing Advocate is entitled to make representations and present proposals for recommendations to a review panel and may, for the purpose of doing so, work with communities that are affected by the issue that is before the review panel and with experts.

 ## Accountability